SofiaG1l/sofiag1l.github.io/about.md

 #### Accessing and Making Sense of Digital Trace Data for Demographic Research

 This training workshop was organized by Emilio Zagheni and I, it was part of the event [**Digital Demography in the Era of Big Data**](https://iussp.org/en/digital-demography-era-big-data) event.
-You can check the full video of my part **Using the Facebook AP** [here](https://vimeo.com/351372897/08e873f197) and the related codes [here](https://github.com/SofiaG1l/Using_Facebook_API).
+You can check the full video of my part **Using the Facebook API** [here](https://vimeo.com/351372897/08e873f197) and the related codes [here](https://github.com/SofiaG1l/Using_Facebook_API).